 These floor speakers have a unique way of delivering treble frequencies: The 6.5-inch midrange driver is responsible for all the midrange content as well as the high-frequency information.
 This is the only pair of speakers in our review that doesn’t have a dedicated high-frequency driver, which translated to smooth vocals in our music test and up-front dialogue in our movie test.

 On the other hand, it yielded unpleasantly harsh-sounding treble frequencies during our movie test – so much so that one of our panelists squinted and turned her head every time a gunshot rang out in the movie.
 That’s not the reaction you want when listening to action-scene sound effects, and it can be fatiguing.
+The best performer in our movie test, the Emotiva T1, did a better job of projecting a smooth and accurate sound.

 Based on manufacturer specifications, this pair of speakers boasts the widest frequency response of the models in our review.
 To evaluate low-frequency accuracy in our music test, we listened to an electronic dance music track by Laxx called “Semi Auto.”
 BIC claims that the 8-inch low-frequency drivers can recreate frequencies as low as 25 Hz, which is nearly inaudible to the human ear.
 The speakers seemed to deliver low-frequency content but at a volume that was drowned out by the loud midrange content.